 2. Living costs in France

 Average living costs in French cities and towns

 The overall living costs in France depend on your lifestyle but most of all, they depend on your chosen location, mainly the French city you live in.

-As expected, Paris is the most expensive French city; check the average budget you would need for each of the large cities in France:
+Check the average budget you would need for each of the large cities in France:

 - Paris: between 1,050 and 1,200 EUR/month (sometimes even including the accommodation, if you choose to live in a student hall of residence)

 - Nice: between 700 and 920 EUR/month

 - Lyon, Nantes, Bordeaux or Toulouse: between 650 and 850 900 EUR

 - For the rest of France, you can survive with smaller amounts (at least 600 EUR).

 Prices for accommodation are usually above the international average of 200 300 EUR/month.